DavidAntliff/PythonPackaging/README.md

 If required, `requirements.txt` can also specify a URL for a downloadable dependency that will also be editable:

     -e git+git@github.com:DavidAntliff/PythonPackagingDependency@0.0.1#egg=PythonPackagingDependency-0.0.1

+### Installation for Users

+Users may not be familiar with virtualenv however it is still recommended.

+Users install this package into their virtualenv for importing with:

+    pip install git+https://@github.com/DavidAntliff/PythonPackaging.git --process-dependency-links

+Any dependencies will be fetched by `pip`.

+No source directory is created, so the package cannot be edited in this way.

 ## Dependency Links